Xceptance/rest-load-test-suite/README.md

 The following files are available with their general intent and contents briefly described:

-`default.properties` - General XLT and suite configuration, like proxy settings, XLT timeout settings, http filter, Javascript settings, test data management settings, result and reporting settings.
+`default.properties` - General XLT and suite configuration, like proxy settings, XLT timeout settings, HTTP filter, JavaScript settings, test data management settings, result and reporting settings.
 This file specifies the general set of properties and other property files will typically override these settings in a more specific way.

 `dev-log4j.properties` - Logging properties for development mode.